datanav/docs/gdpr-data-types-purposes-configuration.rst

 The purpose sheet contains information about your business activities and the legal grounds of why you are collecting this information.
 The data you enter here is used by the "Data types" sheet.
-The data in this sheet are information about the GDPR "purpose" and is visible to the user as a navigational "tab" in the data access portal user interface and, if the purpose is a consent type of purpose, as something the user can potentially opt in or out of.
+The data in this sheet are information about the GDPR "purpose" and is visible to the user as a navigational "tab" in the GDPR data access portal user interface and, if the purpose is a consent type of purpose, as something the user can potentially opt in or out of.